gragorther/votes/README.md

 # votes

 This is an app to get information about who voted on a Lemmy post.
 It gets the information from an admin account on an instance.
-You can use the following docker compose file to run it:
+You can use the following docker compose file to host it with Traefik on Traefik's external network named `traefik_access`:

 ```yaml
 # make sure to change the URLs